bcaffo/regmodsbook/manuscript/01_introduction.md

 Try it out, it's probably the most effective way to learn.

-# Introduction
+## Regression models

 [Watch this video before beginning](https://www.youtube.com/watch?v=58ZPhK32sU8&index=1&list=PLpl-gQkQivXjqHAJd2t-J_One_fYE55tC)

-## Regression models
 Regression models are the workhorse of data science.
-They the most well described, practical and theoretically understood models in statistics.
+They are the most well described, practical and theoretically understood models in statistics.
-A data scientist versed well in regression models will be able to solve and incredible array of problems.
+A data scientist well versed in regression models will be able to solve and incredible array of problems.

 Perhaps the key insight for regression models is that they produce highly interpretable model fits.
-This is unlike machine learning algorithms, which often sacrifice interpretability for such things as: improved prediction performance or automation.
+This is unlike machine learning algorithms, which often sacrifice interpretability for improved prediction performance or automation.
 These are, of course, valuable attributes in their own rights.
-However, the benefit of simplicity, parsimony and intrepretability offered by regression models (and their close generalizations) a first tool of choice for any practical problem.
+However, the benefit of simplicity, parsimony and intrepretability offered by regression models (and their close generalizations) should make them a first tool of choice for any practical problem.